microsoft/MicrosoftSupportLogs/README.md

 - **Windows Updates Management**: Differentiates and handles updates, excluding Defender updates from the primary list but tracking the most recent ones.

 ### Usage
 The script is a comprehensive diagnostic tool that facilitates the support process by gathering all relevant system information and logs.
-Note that data is not automatically uploaded; it requires manual zipping and submission to Microsoft Support.
+Note that data is not automatically uploaded; it requires manual submission to Microsoft Support.

 This tool aims to simplify and enhance the efficiency of the diagnostic process for Microsoft Support, providing a thorough collection of system information necessary for troubleshooting.